Agent Orange (band): 1980s

+Subsequent activity

 In 1990, the band was featured as the nightclub performers in the Direct-to-Video film, Pale Blood.
 Songs included were Fire and the Rain, Bite the Hand That Feeds, and So Strange.
+In 1991, Restless Records released the Real Live Sound live album, recorded at The Roxy in Hollywood on July 21, 1990.
+It was the only Agent Orange recording to feature the Palm/Liles/O'Brien line-up.
 Sam Bolle replaced Liles in January 1992, remaining with the band until May 2003, when he left to join Dick Dale's band.

 A third studio album, Virtually Indestructible, was released in 1996 on the Gunka Disc label.
 The album featured drummer Charlie Quintana, formerly of the Plugz and later of Social Distortion.

 Greatest & Latest – This, That-N-The Other Thing a compilation of rerecorded older material and new songs, was released in 2000 on Cleopatra Records, and featured Bolle on bass and Steve Latanation on drums.
 Latanation as well as Dusty Watson alternately played drums through 2008.
 In 2006, Perry Giordano joined on bass.
 In 2009, the band added drummer Dave Klein, who had previously recorded with numerous bands including the Bomboras, Ghastly Ones and the Seeds/Sky Saxon.
 In 2019, Sandy Hanson joined on Drums.

-Former bassist Liles died on January 18, 2007, and former bassist Levesque died on October 19, 2014.
+Former bassist Liles died on January 18, 2007 and former bassist Levesque died on October 19, 2014.
 Founding member and former bassist Steve Soto died on June 27, 2018.